 Tasty room service breakfast.
 Free thanks to Hyatt Diamond status.

-After unpacking a little bit, I headed out to do some more exploring around Tokyo, although this time not too far from the Shinjuku area where the hotel is located.
-After I returned to the hotel, I figured I would head the the New York Bar for a drink, and to enjoy the view.
+After unpacking a little bit, I headed out to do some more exploring around Tokyo, although this time not too far from the Shinjuku area.
+After I returned to the hotel, I figured I would head to the New York Bar for a drink, and to enjoy the view.
 The happy hour offer for free drinks helped twist my arm too.
 Once I saw the regular price for drinks in the bar, I’m glad I could enjoy the complimentary offerings.

 After happy hour was ending, and a snack, I was going to leave to look elsewhere for dinner.
 I ordered another beer, and decided to stay where I was.
-I was even offered another free drink 20 minutes after happy hour was supposed to close.
+I was even offered another free drink 20 minutes after happy hour ended.
 At about that same time, a jazz trio began playing.
 I feel I made the right decision, and had a pretty nice evening.